kaihendry/dabase.com/content/blog/first-paypal-integration.md

 In my checkout page I include some PHP where I am careful to set amount / order number.
-When that **form is submitted** the customer is then on the Paypal site entering their credit card or rather Paypal is forcing them to open a Paypal account.
+When that **form is submitted** the customer is then on the Paypal site entering their credit card or rather Paypal is forcing them to open a Paypal account (they changed their flows and UI over the years).

-Anyway from my perspective, I had to now wait for a HTTP request (Web hook) from Paypal to know whether the payment has gone through.
+Anyway from my perspective, I had to now **wait for a HTTP request** (Web hook) from Paypal to know whether the payment had gone through.

 # How the Web hook works